Diplomacy and World Affairs

 |DWA 490||Senior Seminar||

-Four additional classes numbered 200 or higher in Diplomacy and World Affairs at the College.
-At least two of these courses must be in DWA.
+Sixteen credits in international relations classes numbered 200 or higher.
+At least 8 of these credits must be in in Diplomacy and World Affairs at the College.
 Department credit can be given for up to two courses in international relations from a different Occidental academic department, the United Nations Program, or from study abroad; off-campus courses must be approved by the department chair prior to departure.

 Second-Stage Writing RequirementStudents majoring in Diplomacy and World Affairs will satisfy the Second-Stage Writing Proficiency requirement by taking one 300-level DWA junior seminar.
 These junior seminars will focus on preparing students for their Senior Comprehensive Project (DWA 490) and will include substantial writing assignments, including a literature review.
 In order to fulfill the Second-Stage writing requirement, students need to achieve an end-of-semester grade of C+ in the designated 300-level seminar.
 If a student does not pass the requirement the first time, they will be required to take and pass with a C+ an additional 300-level course.
 The department recommends that students complete this requirement by the end of their junior year; exceptions to this recommendation must be approved by the department chair.